LOW-FAT DIETS For Dogs: OVERVIEW

 Diet versus Single Recipe

-Many people feel more confident feeding a diet that has been designed by a veterinary nutritionist, but these can have limitations.
+Many people feel more confident feeding low-fat diets for dogs that has been designed by a veterinary nutritionist, but these can have limitations.
 Most nutritionists provide the dog owner with a single recipe rather than a diet, and in fact caution against making any substitutions to the recipe in order to keep each meal “complete and balanced.”

 The problem with this approach is that variety is key to good nutrition.
 Human nutritionists would never supply a single recipe and expect clients to eat that and only that for the rest of their lives.
 Instead, they give guidelines for which foods can be eaten in quantity, which in moderation, and which should be avoided or eaten in only very limited amounts.
 That’s what I’ve tried to do here.
 If you do use a recipe from a nutritionist long term, don’t be afraid to sometimes substitute other foods in the same category as those used in the recipe if they have similar amounts of fat (as long as your dog does not have severe digestive problems or food allergies that require a very limited diet).